null

 • water temperature

-Agitation helps push soil out of the fibers, while detergent lifts those soils so they can be carried away in the wash water.
+Agitation pushes soil out of fibers, while detergent lifts those soils so they can be rinsed away.

 A Simple Cloth Diaper Wash Routine That Works

-• Pre-wash: shorter cycle with a small amount of detergent
+• Pre-wash: short cycle with a small amount of detergent

 cloth diaper washing routine showing pre wash and main wash cleaning process in washing machine